gungorMetehan/courses/courses-in-details/2026_C08/quizzes.md

   + b) There are defined elements that will make you a successful leader.
   + c) You will be a successful leader if you change your behavior according to the expectations of your people.
   + d) There is a set of boxes that will make you a successful leader.

+**Quiz 2: Courage & Integrity**

+**Question 1**

+What is the purpose of having SMART goals?
+  + a) SMART goals can help the task and its expected outcome to be better defined, both for you and for your subordinate.
+It is also a useful mechanism for reviewing tasks upon completion. *
+  + b) There is no point in such an idea.
+I just tell people what to do.
+  + c) I do not sit down and follow up.
+  + d) If they get it wrong, I punish them.
+That is all the motivation and instruction they need.

+**Question 2**

+SMART stands for:
+  + a) Smart, measurable, agreed realistic, time bound
+  + b) Specific, measurable, agreed realistic, time bound *
+  + c) Specific, measurable, accepted, technical
+  + d) Specific, measurable, accepted, time bound